Skip to content

 2003

-The Investment U E-letter hit 70,000 readers from around the world.
+The Investment U e-letter hit 70,000 readers from around the world.
 Alex Green was interviewed on Fox’s “O’Reilly Factor” for his position against our progressive tax system.
 Julia Guth set up a non-profit to begin charitable works around our Rancho Santana community in Nicaragua.
+Alex recruited analyst Louis Basenese from a top investment firm to The Oxford Club advisory team.

 2004

 The Oxford Club membership roster grew to over 70,000 for the first time.
 Investment U reached over 250,000 readers.
 Louis Basenese launched the Take Over Trader.
-Alex Green launched The International Trader Alert (now The New Frontier Trader) to capitalize on emerging markets like China and the weakening dollar.
+Alex Green launched The International Trader Alert (now Pacific Advantage Alert) to capitalize on emerging markets like China and the weakening dollar.
 Karim Rahemtulla launched his free Smart Options E-Report under a new division, Mt.
-Vernon Option ClubJulia Guth hosted the opening ceremony for our new health clinic at Rancho Santana.
+Vernon Option Club.
+Julia Guth hosted the opening ceremony for our new health clinic at Rancho Santana.
 The Oxford Club and Investment U’s charitable work expanded to include donations to help the victims of several natural disasters around the world, and the Nicaragua health clinic.
 The new website was launched (www.nicaclinic.org).
-Steve Sjuggerud moved full time over to Stansberry & Associates, a separate company from The Oxford Club.
-(Technology update: DVDs were offered from the 6th Annual Investment U seminar for the first time.)
+Steve Sjuggerud moved full-time over to Stansberry & Associates, a separate company from The Oxford Club.

 2005

-Dr. Mark Skousen replaced Dr. Steve Sjuggerud as Chairman of Investment UInvestment U raised over $130,000 in relief funds for hurricane disasters.
-Horacio Marquez launched the new Money Map TraderThe Oxford Club launched its first online gift merchandise store (www.oxfordclubcollection.com).
-The Communique’s Trading Portfolio under Alex Green and Lou Basenese finished the year with 100% profitability…all positions in the black…and mightily beats the S&P again.
-Colleen Monahan joined The Oxford Club as head of operations.
-World Financial Seminars launched one of its first cruises, this year to Alaska.
+Dr. Mark Skousen replaced Dr. Steve Sjuggerud as Chairman of Investment U. Investment U raised over $130,000 in relief funds for hurricane disasters.
+Horacio Marquez launched the new Money Map Trader.
+The Oxford Club launched its first online gift merchandise store (www.oxfordclubcollection.com).
+The Communiqué’s Trading Portfolio under Alex Green and Lou Basenese finished the year with 100% profitability… all positions in the black… and mightily beat the S&P again.
+Colleen Monahan joined The Oxford Club as Head of Operations.
+World Financial Seminars launched one of its first Wealth Cruises, this year to Alaska.

 2006

-The Oxford Club continued its 10-year tradition of sending an Annual Forecast Issue each January to its members, with an uncanny accuracy for predicting trends in the year ahead.
+The Oxford Club continued its 10-year tradition of sending an Annual Forecast Issue each January to its Members, with an uncanny accuracy for predicting trends in the year ahead.

 Alex Green returned from a World Financial Tour to China.
 Completely excited about the emerging opportunities there, he launched the New China Trader.